 I grew old.
 Now my son visits university classes and passes exams.
-Many years ago I was delivering some lectures at TU Budapest in Hungary, right during my university years as assistant and later as a PhD student.
+Many years ago I was delivering some lectures at TU Budapest in Hungary, right during my university years as an assistant and later as a Ph.D. student.
 During those years I also conducted exams although I am not absolutely sure that level I was allowed to do so.
 Practically it was correct.
-I always wanted to be fair and correct and after that many years I still believe I was.
+I always wanted to be fair and correct and after that many years, I still believe I was.

-This did not conclude my carrier as a teacher, since being teacher is not a job but a profession.
-I did deliver lectures for living at a Hungarian high school and also as part of many projects in my own company.
-At my current employer I also deliver trainings regularly.
+This did not conclude my carrier as a teacher since being a teacher is not a job.
+It is rather a vocation.
+I did deliver lectures for a living at a Hungarian high school and also as part of many projects in my own company.
+At my current employer, I also deliver training regularly.

 I realized that this is a very significant difference.
-When a student fails the exam, the teacher also fails: I did not teach sufficiently, could not motivate to learn the subject, or at least awake his/her awareness.
-Sometimes I realized that the subject is simply not for the person.
-After all not everybody is meant to be a programmer.
-But this is also a failure if the discovery happens during the exam.
+When a student fails the exam, the teacher also fails.
+If my student fails it means that I did not teach sufficiently good, I could not motivate them to learn the topic or at least awake their awareness.
+Sometimes I realized that the topic is simply not for the person.
+After all, not everybody is meant to be a programmer.
+But this is also a failure if the discovery happens not sooner but during the exam.

 Job interviews are usually successful.
 At least that is I feel, though I can not be sure.
 How come that a job interview is always successful?
 Comes from the definition of success: it does its job perfectly.
-If the candidate fits, he/she can go on.
-If the candidate is not appropriate for the position, the knowledge and skill set is not compatible with the requirements then this is better for the company as well as for the candidate if it is discovered during a one hour session.
+If the candidates fit, they can go on.
+If the candidates are not appropriate for the position, the knowledge and skill set is not compatible with the requirements then this is better for the company as well as for the candidates if it is discovered during a one-hour session.
 There were a lot of people, who passed and got recommended from my side.
-There were many, who were not appropriate for the position.
+There were many, who were not appropriate for the position thus I did not recommend them.
 Did I turn down anyone who was appropriate and I judged wrong?
-I can not now, but I hope I did not.
+I cannot know, but I hope I did not.

 The job interview, the exam is full of stress.
 A bit less for me, a bit more for the candidate.
 This is the case even though the exam itself does change very few things in life.
 When it comes to the exam: all are decided.
-The candidate either knows what he/she has to know, or does not.
-There is only risk in the exam if the teacher is bad.
-It does sometime happen that the examiner turns somebody down because of bad mood, or the other way around: the candidate is successful fooling the examiner presenting more knowledge than really there is.
-As for the first one: I pay extreme care not to let my judgement been affected by mood.
+The candidate either knows what he/she has to know or does not.
+The only risk in the exam is if the teacher is bad.
+It does happen sometimes that the examiner turns somebody down because of a bad mood, or the other way around: the candidate is successful fooling the examiner presenting more knowledge than really there is.
+As for the first one: I pay extreme care not to let my judgment been affected by mood.
 As for the second one, fooling the examiner, all I can say: lol.

 There is a very small, though mathematically not zero, positive chance that somebody could fool me continuously in diverse subjects.
-I ask something about a subject and after a half sentence I am 99% sure when the candidate has no idea at all.
-I wait a few sentences and I know the next few questions to ask to disclose that remaining 1%.
+I ask something about a subject and after a half sentence, I am 99% sure when the candidate has no idea at all.
+I wait for a few sentences and I know the next few questions to ask to disclose that remaining 1%.
 These are very important questions.
 It did happen that I asked the questions just for me being sure and I had to realize at that time the 1% change was winning.
-The candidate knew the subject, there was only problem with the communication skills (which are also very important, but I do Java tech interviews.)
-And there were example just the other way around as well.
+(99% is not much when you do hundreds of interviews.)
+The candidate knows the subject, but there is a problem with the communication skills (which are also very important, but I do Java tech interviews.)
+And there are some examples just the other way around as well.

-Once I gave a helping hand to a job interview when we were searching someone knowledgeable about ITIL.
-We were searching the person because this special knowledge was needed for a given project and we did not have anyone being expert in ITIL.
-I also was not a ITIL expert, but in my previous position a few years back I did some work related to it and therefore I had at least the knowledge to reach for the spoon or the fork when it was served.
+Once I gave a helping hand to a job interview when we were searching for someone knowledgeable about ITIL.
+We were searching for the person because this special knowledge was needed for a given project and we did not have anyone being expert in ITIL.
+I also was not an ITIL expert, but in my previous position a few years back I did some work related to it and therefore I had at least the knowledge to reach for the spoon or the fork when it was served although I could not chew and swallow the subject.
 The candidate came in and listed the different projects and tasks he performed utilizing ITIL.
-He was communicating overwhelming but somewhere in my brain there was an itchy feeling that most of it is empty talk.
-But I did not ask any question since I avoid asking question for which I do not absolutely know the perfect answer.
+He was communicating overwhelming but somewhere in my brain, there was an itchy feeling that most of it are empty talk.
+But I did not ask any question since I avoid asking a question for which I do not absolutely know the perfect answer.
 (About this later.)
-At a certain point I asked him how he could create a DSS in the imagined situation we were actually talking about.
+At a certain point, I asked him how he could create a DSS in the imagined situation we were actually talking about.
 He listed the different aspects for five minutes and he was such a good talker that I only suspected that he had no idea at all.
-Twenty minutes later at the end of the interview I asked him the question: what does DSS stand for?
-Abracadabra: no more empty talk.
+Twenty minutes later at the end of the interview, I asked him the question: what does DSS stand for?
+Abracadabra and communication magic does not help.
+No more empty talk.
 You know it or you do not know it.
 He did not.

 And now the topic: why you should not ask something you do not yourself know the answer?
-Because the job interview or the exam is not for that purpose.
-I am not oraculom to know everything.
+Because of the job interview or the exam is not for that purpose.
+I am not an oracle to know everything.
 I also do not expect the candidate to know everything.
-Why would anyone expect me to know all the answers.
+Why would anyone expect me to know all the answers?
 When you talk to a peer over a coffee, it is joyful to talk about your profession and learn new things perhaps on both sides.
-In an exam there is the examiner and the candidate.
-One of the job of the examiner to evaluate the exam (not the person, only the actual performance) and this works only when the examiner is above the candidate on some kind of knowledge scale, otherwise a refused candidate will not accept the result at least remains mentally disturbed.
-It is no good for anyone.
+In an exam, there is the examiner and the candidate.
+One of the jobs of the examiner to evaluate the exam (not the person, only the actual performance) and this works only when the examiner is above the candidate on some kind of knowledge scale, otherwise a refused candidate will not accept the result at least remains mentally disturbed.
+It is not good for anyone.
 It bad for the candidate as well as for the company.
 Knowledge, however, is not an ordered set.
-It is rather a multi dimensional vector space or something.
+It is rather a multidimensional vector space or something.
 You just can not say that Einstein was cleverer than Napoleon, or that Mary behind the buffet counter is cleverer than Kathy, the cleaning lady.
-Everybody has some knowledge that he or she knows better that someone else.
-If I do seem to be cleverer that the candidate in each and every topic that is raised during an interview: there is no problem.
-The candidate will accept the judgement.
+Everybody has some knowledge that he or she knows better than someone else.
+If I do seem to be cleverer than the candidate in each and every topic that is raised during an interview: there is no problem.
+The candidate will accept the judgment.
 Even though it is obvious that I am not cleverer in all aspects.
 I can not be.
 But I can pay attention to seem like cleverer.
 That is the best solution.
 For both of us.

 The interview consists of two parts: there is a series of theoretical questions we talk about and there is a task.
 Different task each time.
 Well, being honest there is only a bunch of tasks and not a new one for each candidate.
 Somehow these task definitions slip out of the building.
 Once a candidate made the oblivious statement: “This is not the task I was expecting.
 My friend two weeks ago had to solve a different task.”
 Well, life is hard.
 Btw: he could solve the freshly pressed task easily.

-However, as a bottom line statement, if the teacher, interview is professional, then the result of the interview and the skills and knowledge of the candidate correlate.
+However, as a bottom line statement, if the teacher, the interviewer is professional, then the result of the interview and the skills and knowledge of the candidate correlate.